South Korea and Canada Discuss Defense Cooperation Amid Submarine Project

-Ahn Gyu-baek, South Korea's Minister of National Defense, held a conference call on June 4 with David McGuinty, Canada's Minister of National Defense, to discuss key defense issues and cooperation between the two nations.
+Ahn Gyu-baek, South Korea's Minister of National Defense, held a call with David McGuinty, Canada's Minister of National Defense, on June 4 to discuss key defense issues and cooperation between the two nations.

-According to the Ministry of National Defense, the two ministers praised the recent visit of South Korea's 3,000-ton submarine, the Dosan Ahn Chang-ho, to Canada's Victoria base, along with the ongoing joint training exercises between their navies.
+According to the Ministry of National Defense, the ministers praised the recent docking of South Korea's 3,000-ton submarine, the Dosan Ahn Chang-ho, at Canada's Victoria base, along with the ongoing joint training exercises between their navies.

 Both ministers agreed that these exercises enhance interoperability between their navies and reaffirm their shared commitment to maintaining peace and stability in the Indo-Pacific region.